 New Employee Benefits Orientation

-If your new position at Bowdoin is eligible for benefits, even if you choose not to elect them, you will need to attend a Benefits Orientation.
-Human Resources will send you an invitation to a benefits orientation which are held in Human Resources on Tuesday at 3:00 pm, unless it is the first Tuesday of the month, in which case the orientation will be held at 1:30 pm.
-Enrollment in various benefits is time sensitive so it is critical you take time to attend a session within the first 15 days of your start date.
+If your new position at Bowdoin is eligible for benefits, even if you choose not to elect them, you will need to attend a Benefits Orientation with Mary Cote, Benefits Coordinator, in Human Resources. mary will reach out to you to schedule a meeting date/time within the first two weeks of your employment.
+During the meeting you will receive information about the benefits you are eligible for and the enrollment materials.
 You must complete an enrollment form within 60 days of your start date.

 New Employee Orientation and New Faculty Orientation